Gizra/og/README.txt

 - On the admin/build/block page, enable the 'Group details' with a low 'weight' value.
 Optionally enable the other 'Group' blocks.
 - Grant permissions as needed on the admin/user/access page
 - Begin creating groups (visit the node/add page), joining those groups, and posting into those groups.
 The join link appears in the Group details block, for non invite-only groups.
 - Consider enabling the following modules which work well with OG: Pathauto, Locale, Job queue.
 After your install is working nicely, consider enabling og add-on modules like og_mandatory_group, og_vocab, and og_panels.
 Those are know to work well with OG.
-Many others of varying quality are listed at http://drupal.org/project/Modules/category/90.
+Beware of the helper modules listed at at http://drupal.org/project/Modules/category/90.
+Many of them actually break OG in subtle ways.

 NOTES
 ----------------